Want a quick and easy way to add capabilities to bulit-in classes and types without subclassing? Try extension methods.

 You use it by supplying the text to find and the column to search in:

 Extensions are a great way to make your code more readable and to easily add useful “utility” methods.
-To learn more about extension methods, refer to User Guide Book 1: Fundamentals, Chapter 4: Modules, Section 3: Extension Methods.
+To learn more about extension methods, refer to the User Guide.